JayJohnson1/dev-notes/wp-wordmove-tips.md

 ```

 ### Install WordPress on your host
-* in iTerm ssh into your host
+* in iTerm, open a new tab and ssh into your host
 ```
 $ ssh jayevanj@jayevanjohnson.com
 ```